 A selection of Cape Town restaurants and cafés offering free wireless Internet

-Everyone searches for a spot offering Wi-fi (also known as Wifi or wireless Internet) at some point or another, whether it’s so that they can quickly check emails, get their daily social media fix or just get some serious work in within a comfy environment.
-With so many different Wi-fi hotspots in Cape Town’s city centre, all of which differ slightly in their ambience and offering (they range from trendy and bustling to quiet and business-like), it can be quite tricky to find the setting that suits your needs.
-Not to mention, the requirements for using a spot’s free Web offering can be difficult to navigate – is it necessary to order a big meal?
-Is it fine to just grab a coffee?
-So, to answer such questions and to bring you the lowdown on the Mother City’s wireless Internet scene, we’ve scoured Cape Town to find a variety of top cafés, restaurants and bars offering great food, a relaxed setting and, of course, FREE Wi-fi.
+Everyone searches for a spot offering Wi-Fi at some point or another, whether it’s for checking email, getting a social media fix, or just getting some serious work done in a comfy environment.
+With so many different Wi-Fi hotspots in Cape Town’s city centre, all of which differ slightly in their ambience and offering (they range from trendy and bustling to quiet and business-like), it can be quite tricky to find the setting that suits your needs.

 This popular Cape Town burger franchise serves up free Wi-fi alongside its well-stacked bun-and-patty combos.
-All three of Hudsons’s outlets (situated in Green Point, Claremont and Gardens) offer patrons 40 minutes of free Wi-fi access and its burgers include some truly mouth-watering options like The Wiseguy, which is layered with tomato relish, fresh chillies, jalapeños and rocket, and The Original Royale, which comprises bacon, cheddar, chilli and battered onion rings.
+All three of Hudsons’s outlets (situated in Green Point, Claremont and Gardens) offer patrons 250MB of free Wi-fi access and its burgers include some truly mouth-watering options like The Wiseguy, which is layered with tomato relish, fresh chillies, jalapeños and rocket, and The Original Royale, which comprises bacon, cheddar, chilli and battered onion rings.
 Not to mention, you can sip on cocktails like mojitos, bloody marys and long island iced teas while checking your mail, updating your Facebook status or cruising for matches on Tinder.
+Read more about Hudsons.

 Shop 1A, 25 Protea Road | Claremont | +27 (0) 21 674 5152